TsaiCY/GTO/README.md

      - In this script, we calculate GTO for Amundsen Sea Embayment (AMD) during austral summer and visualize it on a map.
    - Perform reconstructions (*ongoing work, script coming soon*)
    - Compare reconstructed results to observations, other model output... (*ongoing work, script coming soon*)

+Scripts for model diagnostics will be avaiable soon:
+- Compare different versions of CAM output against observations and CMIP5

 *Note: For better viewing experience in .ipynb files, please check out the version in jupyter nbviewer.
 Just click on the upper right button*